swift502/EquimercConverter/README.md

 # EquirectangularMercatorConverter

-Single script, readable Python projection converter.
+Single-file image projection converter.
+Written in Python.

 Converts images between equirectangular to mercator projection.
 Expands the image to new aspect ratio and fills in missing pixels using nearest sampling.